Windsor-Essex Market Report

 Leamington

 Leamington, home to Point Pelee National Park and the Pelee Island Ferry Service, represents the most southern part of our beautiful country.
 It is also known by a few for being the Tomato Capital of Canada.
-Leamington can be reached from Windsor in 45 minutes along highway 3, but if you prefer the scenic route, you can take the 90 minute drive along the Lake Erie waterfront.
+Leamington can be reached from Windsor in 45 minutes along Highway 3, but if you prefer the scenic route, you can take the 90 minute drive along the Lake Erie waterfront.
 The scenic route passes first through Kingsville, with the surrounding neighbourhoods along the escarpment featuring some of the finest luxury properties in Windsor-Essex.
 In the opposite direction along the Point Pelee peninsula is the small town of Wheatley, with mostly rural properties, greenhouses, and farmland beyond the Leamington and Wheatley town centres.

 Summary